Snowflake-Labs/sfquickstarts/site/sfguides/src/application-control-framework/application-control-framework.md

 <!-- ------------------------ -->

-## Create Demo Native App Step 2: Create the Native App Listing
+## Create the Native App Listing
 Duration: 10

 Once the application package has a released version and patch, the native app is ready to be privately listed.
 For instructions on how to create a Private Listing for the native app and add the demo consumer account, visit the **Create a Listing for Your Application** section: [https://docs.snowflake.com/en/developer-guide/native-apps/tutorials/getting-started-tutorial#publish-and-install-your-application](https://docs.snowflake.com/en/developer-guide/native-apps/tutorials/getting-started-tutorial#publish-and-install-your-application).

 <!-- ------------------------ -->

-## Create Demo Native App Step 3: Install the Native App in the Consumer Account
+## Install the Native App in the Consumer Account
 Duration: 5

-In the demo consumer account added to the listing created in **Create Demo Native App Step 2: Create the Native App Listing** section, install the native app available from the private listing.
+In the demo consumer account added to the listing created in **Create the Native App Listing** section, install the native app available from the private listing.
 For instructions on how to install a native app, visit the **Install the Application** section [https://docs.snowflake.com/en/developer-guide/native-apps/tutorials/getting-started-tutorial#id6](https://docs.snowflake.com/en/developer-guide/native-apps/tutorials/getting-started-tutorial#id6).

 <!-- ------------------------ -->

-## Create Demo Native App Step 4: Run the Scripts from the Native App’s Readme
+## Run the Scripts from the Native App’s Readme
 Duration: 5

 With each installation, the consumer is barred from using the native app until the consumer has executed a series of commands, including sharing events with the provider.
 These commands are located in the native app’s Readme.